|

 In any case, the image that I saw online showed a normal, reflective black-on white background.
 What was unique about it was the screened Maryland shield graphic, common on various full-sized plate types, but which otherwise has never been used on motorcycle plates.
 The serial number consists of a stacked S/G to the left of the shield, and a three-digit number to the right of the sheild.

-Sample motorcycle plates on the reflective base have been observed with actual serial numbers 00000D, 0000D0, 000D00, and SAMPLE, all in the older 4 1/2 inch by 8 1/2 inch size, and all without a state web site legend.
+Sample motorcycle plates on the reflective black-on-white base have been observed with actual serial numbers 00000D, 0000D0, 000D00, and SAMPLE, all in the older 4 1/2 inch by 8 1/2 inch size, and all without a state web site legend.

 A small (6" by 3") white-on-red 1920 Maryland plate with serial number 8-609 and the legend Solid Tire at the bottom is not a motorcycle license plate.
 Maryland never issued solid tire motorcycle plates.
 Rather, it's a miniature replica of a full-sized Maryland license plate issued to a solid tire vehicle.
 Usually, solid tire vehicles were trucks.